seznam/IMA.js-skeleton/README.md

 For a more in-depth information about the IMA.js see a [full documentation](https://github.com/seznam/IMA.js-skeleton/wiki/Documentation).

+## Main IMA.js parts
+- [IMA core](https://github.com/seznam/IMA.js-core) - it contains base classes and common classes for every days work which allow you server side rendering and hydrating application in browser.
+- [IMA server](https://github.com/seznam/IMA.js-server) - it contains methods which allow you connect IMA application with express framework.
+- [IMA bundle](https://github.com/seznam/IMA.js-gulp-tasks) - IMA.js use for bundling and automatisation gulp.
+There are prepared common tasks and base configuration.

 ## Plugins
 Here's a list of plugins maintained by Seznam.cz and other contributors that you can safely use in your app:
 - [Abstract analytic](https://github.com/seznam/IMA.js-plugin-analytic)